-(ii) Control run-on and runoff from a twenty-five-year storm((as defined in WAC 173-350-100)). (((++))) (5) Piles used for storage or treatment - Permit requirements - Documentation.
+(ii) Control run-on and runoff from a twenty-five-year storm((as defined in WAC 173-350-100)).

+((+++))) (5) Piles used for storage or treatment - Permit requirements - Documentation.

-(a) The owner or operator must submit construction documents for any proposed addition or modification of elements described in subsection (4) of this section to the jurisdictional health department for review and approval.
-The construction documents for proposed construction of engineered features addressed in subsection (4)(b) of this section must be prepared by a professional engineer registered in the state of Washington, and must include:
+(a) The owner or operator must submit construction documents for any elements described in subsection (4) of this section to the jurisdictional health department for review and approval.
+The construction documents addressed in subsection (4)(b) of this section must be prepared by a professional engineer registered in the state of Washington, and must include: